2020–21 Middle Tennessee Blue Raiders men's basketball team

 The 2020–21 Middle Tennessee Blue Raiders men's basketball team represented Middle Tennessee State University during the 2020–21 NCAA Division I men's basketball season.
-The team was led by third-year head coach Nick McDevitt, and played their home games at Murphy Center in Murfreesboro, Tennessee as members of Conference USA.
+The team was led by third-year head coach Nick McDevitt, and played their home games at Murphy Center in Murfreesboro, Tennessee as members of Conference USA (C-USA).

+In a season limited due to the ongoing COVID-19 pandemic, the Blue Raiders finished the season 5–18, 3–13 in C-USA play, to finish in sixth place in East Division.
+In the first round of the C-USA tournament, the Blue Raiders advanced to the second round when FIU was forced to withdraw due to positive COVID-19 tests.
+In the second round, they lost to North Texas.

 Previous season

-The Blue Raiders finished the 2019–20 season 8–23, 4–14 in C-USA play to finish in last place.
+The Blue Raiders finished the 2019–20 season 8–23, 4–14 in C-USA play, to finish in last place.
 They failed to qualify for the C-USA tournament.